andyatkinson/pg_scripts/README.md

 These are copied from elsewhere on the Internet and the original source will be credited.

+## Scripts

+### Table stats

+`table_stats.sql` - [pg_stats docs](https://www.postgresql.org/docs/9.3/view-pg-stats.html) get statistics on the rows in the table PG collects, such as the most common values, and the most common frequencies.

 ## Links

 * [Deep dive into postgres stats: pg_stat_all_tables](https://dataegret.com/2017/04/deep-dive-into-postgres-stats-pg_stat_all_tables/)